lamhq/tech-notes/pages/devops/aws/39-machine-learning/8-sage-maker/1-overview.md

 ## Overview

-SageMaker is a service to build, train, and deploy ML models with fully managed infrastructure, tools, and workflows.
+SageMaker is a service to **build, train, deploy ML models** with fully managed infrastructure, tools, and workflows.

 SageMaker can be used for any generic ML solution.